ajs-voices/once-upon-a-dream/scenes/046-grocery-shopping.md

 Alex smirked at me, "Uh huh."

-He started walking towards the freezer section and I grabbed his free wrist and pulled me to me with one hand.
+He started walking towards the freezer section and I grabbed his free wrist and pulled him to me with one hand.
 The other I wrapped under his other arm and around his waist.
 I bit my bottom lip as I pulled him close against me and leaned in pushing my cold hand up under his coat on purpose and laid it flat against the small of his back.
 "If I had wanted to do it on purpose I would have."
 I groaned into his ear.
 I could easily step us into an easy waltz this way his hand in mine, the other wrapped around his waist.
 I hummmed against his neck and took a deep breath then stepped away.

 I looked up and met Alex's gaze he was smirking.
 "You done?"